jpaulin/cpim/SPECS.md

 	 suffice as hash length.
 	 Group id : 3*6 = 18 bits
 	 Line  id : 6 bits (2^6 = 64)

-   - a 'cat | sort -n' piping will not do the trick
+   - once Tagged format is introduced, a simple Unix-style 'cat | sort -n' piping will no longer work
-     - instead have code to handle the items
+     - instead we need to have code to handle the items
      - bring internally the supporting functions to add, remove, edit contents of an item
        - this is kind of forward-looking investment since we'll